TicaGit/s_aware_prediction_VITA/README.md

 This project is about certified trajectory prediction.
 The goal is to find a certified model which is guaranteed to have bounded outputs given bounded input.
 If such a model exists, we are interested in knowing those bounds. <br>
 In this work, we will focus on trying to apply this concept to a trajectory prediction model.
 This is very important for self-driving tasks, where having guarantees not to crash into an obstacle can be crucial.
 Particularly, we will use VITA's social-LSTM model [1] to predict the future from observation trajectories.

 At first, I realized several experiments to look for a promising direction for this project.
-The experiments I've done are briefly introduced below and more information are provided in the corresponding .ipynb file. <br>
+The experiments I've done are briefly introduced below and more information is provided in the corresponding .ipynb file. <br>
-The final experiment, which is  my project's main topic, has its theory discussed in this readme and its implementation aspects in the jupyter file.
+The final experiment, which is my project's main topic, has its theory discussed in this readme and its implementation aspects in the Jupyter file.

 ## Experiments (chronological)